 Your brand’s longevity depends on avoiding social missteps and capitalizing on consumer intelligence.
 A study by Innosight found that in 1964 the average age of companies on the S&P 500 was 33 years old.
 By 2016 the average age had dropped to 24, and by 2027 is forecast to dwindle to just 12 years.

 Couple that with the fact that 88% of companies that comprised the Fortune 500 in 1955 no longer exist, and you can see that longevity is not guaranteed.
-The way to hedge against going the way of the dinosaurs is by keeping tabs on the social climate as it happens with a thorough understanding of emerging trends.
+The way to hedge against going the course of the dinosaurs is by keeping tabs on the social climate as it happens with a thorough understanding of emerging trends.

 If you were to run an analysis on social listening mentions, you’d find that monitoring and managing misinformation are in the top five conversational themes.
 These are the issues your competitors are paying attention to.
 Since social never sleeps, that means the potential for market influence doesn’t either.